Colorado’s Best Spring Hikes for Wildflowers

 1. Garden of the Gods Colorado Springs

-Hanging Lake is a Colorado treasure and a rare example of a travertine geological formation, located in the heart of Glenwood Canyon on the White River National Forest.
-The 1.2 mile trail is steep with 1,000 feet of elevation gain – it’s rigorous and rocky but so rewarding.
+Hanging Lake is a Colorado treasure and a rare example of a travertine geological formation.
+Located in the heart of Glenwood Canyon on the White River National Forest, it’s one of Colorado’s best spring hikes for wildflowers.
+The 1.2-mile trail is steep with 1,000 feet of elevation gain—it’s rigorous and rocky but so rewarding.
 This Natural National Landmark features awe-inspiring scenery and a lake with cascading waterfalls!

 This hike requires a reservation and is closed until May 1st.
-There are two options for getting to the trailhead in 2021.
+There are two options for getting to the trailhead.
 Your first option is to park at the Hanging Lake rest area, and your second option is to bike from Glenwood to the Hanging Lake Rest stop along the Glenwood Bike Path.
 Both options require a permit which can be booked online here.

 Note: dogs are not allowed on this hike.